cloudfoundry/summit-hands-on-labs/na-2020/cf-for-k8s/README.md

 kubectl get pods -n cf-system
 ```

-Notable pods are the CAPI component that backs the cf cli, uaa manages authentication, logs and metrics for observability, eirini schedules & manages the app workloads and finally route-controller manages the app routes.
+Notable pods are the CAPI component that backs the cf cli, uaa for authentication, logs and metrics for observability, eirini schedules & manages the app workloads and finally route-controller manages the app routes.

 Also, Notice `fluentd` pods in `cf-system`.
 It's actually a deamon-set that's running on every node to collect and filter logs for CF.